Nischaydnk/HubMap-2023-3rd-Place-Solution/README.md

 - `bash dist_train.sh`

-Once No pseudo Resnext 101, CbnetV2 Base and Vit adapter Beit v2l models are multistage finetuned, use those weights to perform inference in `split/pseudogen.ipynb' for generating pseudo labels.
+Once No pseudo Resnext 101, CbnetV2 Base and Vit adapter Beit v2l models are trained on multistage pipeline, use those weights to perform inference in `split/pseudogen.ipynb' for generating pseudo labels.
 You may save the pseudo labels in whatever path you want, but will need to change the data path in config files accordingly.

 ### Pseudo label models: